Exclusives

-This nine-day certification track training is composed of two parts:
+This nine-day certification pathway includes two parts:

 Developing Solutions for Microsoft Azure (AZ-204T00)

-This five-day Microsoft certified course teaches developers how to create end-to-end solutions in Microsoft Azure.
-Students will learn how to implement Azure compute solutions, create Azure Functions, implement and manage web apps, develop solutions utilizing Azure storage, implement authentication and authorization, and secure their solutions by using KeyVault and Managed Identities.
-Students will also learn how to connect to and consume Azure services and third-party services, and include event- and message-based models in their solutions.
-The course also covers monitoring, troubleshooting, and optimizing Azure solutions.
+This five-day Microsoft certification training teaches developers how to create end-to-end solutions in Microsoft Azure.
+Students will learn to implement Azure compute solutions, create Azure Functions, implement and manage web applications, develop solutions that use Azure storage, implement authentication and authorization, and secure solutions using Key Vault and managed identities.
+Students will also learn to connect to and consume Azure and third-party services, and incorporate event-based and message-based models into their solutions.
+This training also covers monitoring, troubleshooting, and optimizing Azure solutions.

 This training is a comprehensive preparation to the exams AZ-204 and AZ-400 to earn the Microsoft Certified: DevOps Engineer Expert certification.